mrblackistone/DEV/Azure OpenAI/AOAI and PubSec Info Assistant.md

 4. Each tag is added by typing it then pressing enter.
 Tags can include spaces.
 5. Select the **file(s)** that should be associated with both the folder and the tag(s), then **upload** them.
 6. Track the state under the **Upload Status** tab in the Manage Content page.
 This page *does not refresh automatically*.
 7. They should proceed from **Uploaded** to alternating between **Queued and Indexing** to **Complete**.
 While queued and indexing, they are being processed in the enrichment pipeline, so expect them to alternate between these states for some time.
-This process involves extracting data from files (structure and unstructured), chunking it, encoding, creating vectorized <a href="https://help.openai.com/en/articles/6824809-embeddings-frequently-asked-questions">embeddings</a> of the <a href="https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them">tokens</a>, and storing them.
-A tokenizer tool to help you see how sentences are tokenized in English is located <a href="https://platform.openai.com/tokenizer">here</a>.
+This process involves extracting data from files (structure and unstructured), chunking it, encoding, creating vectorized <a target="_blank" href="https://help.openai.com/en/articles/6824809-embeddings-frequently-asked-questions">embeddings</a> of the <a target="_blank" href="https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them">tokens</a>, and storing them.
+A tokenizer tool to help you see how sentences are tokenized in English is located <a target="_blank" href="https://platform.openai.com/tokenizer">here</a>.
    - Note:  A state of **Error** is also possible.

 <img src="images/Upload Files.png" width=75%>